syncfusion-content/asp.netmvc-docs/aspnetmvc/Utility.md

 The following steps help you to use the Syncfusion Project Conversion in the existing ASP.NET MVC (Web) Project.

 1. Open an existing Microsoft MVC Project or create a new Microsoft MVC Project.
 2. Right-click the Project and select Syncfusion VS Extensions.
-Choose the Convert to Syncfusion ASP.NET MVC (Web) Application.
+Then, choose the Convert to Syncfusion ASP.NET MVC (Web) Application.
 For more information, refer to the following screenshot.

    ![](Utility_images/ProjectConversion_img1.jpeg)